hemstreet/Planning-Poker/README.md

 node server.js
 ```

-The web server will be started at `http://localhost:3002` ( port 3002 by defualt )
+The web server will be started at `http://localhost:3002` ( port 3002 by default )

 If you wish to change the port run `node server.js --port 8080`